christian-westbrook/anansi/README.md

 - Link - \[title\]\(https://www.example.com\)
 - Image - !\[alt text\]\(image.jpg\)

+Local images should be stored in the `/public/img/` directory for convenience.
+An example of a reference to an image file from inside a blog file can be found in the file `/public/blogs/demo.xml`.

+Be sure to regularly back up both your `/public/blog/` and `/public/img/` directories.

 We want to help you create inspiring content.
-More blog authoring features are planned for future releases.
+More blog authoring features in future releases will help you do that.
 To request a particular feature, feel free to submit an issue [here](https://github.com/christian-westbrook/anansi/issues) using the `enhancement` label.

 ## Deploy

-In this section we briefly describe the release process supporting site deployment at christianwestbrook.dev to demonstrate what a Portfolio Web System release process could look like.

-- Ensure that the origin Raspberry Pi server is online
-- Connect to the origin server
-- Ensure that the Apache HTTP Server is online with the terminal command `service apache2 start`
-- Clone the repository onto the origin server
-- Check out and pull the target release branch
-- Create a backup of the existing deployment by zipping all contents of the Apache HTTP Server deployment directory at `//var/www/html/`
-- Copy all contents of the `/public/` directory within the repository to the Apache HTTP Server deployment directory at `//var/www/html/`
-- Create an `/img/` directory within the Apache HTTP Server deployment directory at `//var/www/html/`
-- Move desired blog data into `//var/www/html/blogs/`
-- Move desired image data into `//var/www/html/img/`
-- Navigate to [www.christianwestbrook.dev](https://www.christianwestbrook.dev) to confirm that the newly released web system is available
+Before attempting to deploy, ensure that you have access to a [web server](https://httpd.apache.org/) configured to read [PHP](https://www.php.net/) files.

+Releasing your copy of the Anansi platform is as simple as moving the contents of your `/public/` folder into your web server's public directory.

+Your blog files should be stored in the deployed `/blogs/` folder and your images in the deployed `/img/` folder.
+If you've kept your `config.json` file separate, then be sure to include it in your deployment as well.

+## Getting Help

+If you have any issues getting started with Anansi, feel free to reach out to the authors for help.
+The best way to do this would be to submit an issue [here](https://github.com/christian-westbrook/anansi/issues) using the `help wanted` or `question` labels.

 ## Authors